The American Snowboard Training Center, (ASTC),

 professional snowboarders or possibly future snow sports industry leaders.
 Based in Southern Vermont, ASTC was founded in

-students age 12 and above.
-Our housing option is available for students age 14 and above.
-We do not offer a weekend training
+Our coaching and academic programs are available for students age 12 and above.
+We do not offer a weekend training program

-program at the American Snowboard Training Center.
-If you're looking for a quality weekend training program, we recommend
+at the American Snowboard Training Center.
+If you're looking for a quality weekend training program, we recommend contacting

 Our students compete in various events throughout the